The Free and Handy Computational Fluid Dynamics Software

 All the required input files for this test case can be downloaded below.

-A typical computational time of this case is approximately 1 minute per 1000 time steps with a typical Core i7 PC with the maximum parallelism setting (parallel in parameter setting).
-Evolution of computational time is shown in a below figure.
+A typical computational time of this case is approximately 3 minutes per 1000 time steps with a typical Core i7 PC with the maximum parallelism setting (parallel in parameter setting).

 Several important parameters are explained here.
 More thorough information about parameters can be found here.